SujalBochkar/sugarcane-production/README.md

 A Streamlit web application that provides comprehensive analysis of sugarcane production across various countries.
 The app includes univariate, bivariate, and continent-based analyses using data visualization tools such as Seaborn and Matplotlib.

-## Features

-- **Univariate Analysis**:
-  - View sugarcane production data across countries.
-  - See the number of countries producing sugarcane by continent.
-  - Explore the top 10 countries by production and the distribution of production features.

-- **Bivariate Analysis**:
-  - Visualize the relationship between land area and production.
-  - Visualize the relationship between yield per hectare and production.

-- **Continent Analysis**:
-  - Explore sugarcane production summarized by continent.
-  - Analyze the effect of the number of producing countries on overall production.
-  - View continent-wise production distribution with visualizations.

 ## Installation and Setup

 1. **Clone the repository**: